Lort Burn

-The Lort Burn is a subterranean burn in Newcastle upon Tyne.
-It used to flow through the centre of the city into the Tyne but was essentially used as an open sewer, particularly unpleasant since the meat markets backed onto it.
-The name may derive from the Old Norse 'lortr' meaning 'filth' or 'excrement'.
-In 1696 it was put underground, and in 1749 Dean Street was built following its course (hence the street name, from dene); as was its extension, Grey Street, in the 1830s.
+The Lort Burn is a subterranean burn in Newcastle upon Tyne which starts in Leazes Park.
+It used to flow through the centre of the city, along the Side, into the Tyne but was essentially used as an open sewer, particularly unpleasant since the meat markets backed onto it.
+The name may derive from the Old Norse lortr, meaning filth or excrement.

-The burn starts in Leazes Park.
+In 1696 it was arched over and a paved roadway constructed as a major improvement in the residential part of Newcastle.
+In 1749 Dean Street was built following its course (hence the street name, from dene); as was its extension, Grey Street, in the 1830s.